New South Wales K set: Design and construction

 A Series 1 K set in State Rail Authority candied livery in the 1980s.
 It is identified as a Series 1 by having less fluting around the upper deck and a straight roofline.
 Some sets were originally classified as R sets.

-The first order featured low mounted upper deck windows, off-white and sagebrush grey interiors, and unpainted fronts, though at least one had its front painted in State Rail Authority candy livery (see picture to the left).
+The first order featured low-mounted upper-deck windows, off-white and sagebrush grey interiors, and unpainted fronts, though at least one had its front painted in State Rail Authority candy livery (see picture to the left).

 The second order featured higher mounted upper deck windows, yellow and mustard interiors and State Rail Authority candy livery fronts.

 These cars can be distinguished from the first batch by more fluting around the top deck windows, and a raised roofline in the middle to accommodate the higher windows.

 The first four trailers were built as driving trailers allowing them to operate in two-car formation, although in practice they were formed into four carriage sets and often ran together as one eight-car set until 1988.
 These also differed in the subsequent deliveries in being fitted with air conditioning from new, rather than pressure ventilation.

-To provide a spare, C3550 and T4216 were also built with air conditioning.
+To provide a spare to the first 8 car air conditioned cars, C3550 and T4216 were also built with air conditioning.
 All ten carriages were fitted with different windows, being sheet glass with small opening hoppers.
 This was replaced with sheet glass in 1993.

-To accommodate the air conditioning and associated equipment, the pantograph had to be shifted to the adjacent trailer car to which the power car is semi-permanently coupled with high voltage cables connecting the two cars.
+To accommodate the air conditioning and associated equipment, the pantograph had to be shifted to the adjacent trailer car to which the power car is semi-permanently coupled with high-voltage cables connecting the two cars.
 Although some power cars and trailers have been broken up and married with others during periods of heavy maintenance, many original combinations remain.